-Fangs of the Living Dead is a 1968 [released 1969] Spanish-Italian horror film written and directed by Amando de Ossorio (Demon Witch Child; The Loreley’s Grasp; the Blind Dead series).
-It stars Anita Ekberg, Rossana Yanni and Julian Ugarte (All the Colours of the Dark; The Mark of the Wolfman).
+Fangs of the Living Dead is a 1968 [released 1969] Spanish-Italian horror feature film written and directed by Amando de Ossorio (Demon Witch Child; The Loreley’s Grasp; the Blind Dead series).
+The movie stars Anita Ekberg, Rossana Yanni and Julian Ugarte (All the Colours of the Dark; The Mark of the Wolfman).
 The film is also known as Malenka la vampire, Malenka: la nipote del vampiro, Malenka: la sobrina del vampiro and The Vampire Girl.

 There are two alternative endings for the film, a rationale-type ending in which the vampire turns out to be a hoax, and a supernatural ending.

 The musical score by Carlo Savina (Lisa and the Devil; The Legend of Blood Castle; Naked You Die) was later recycled for Night of the Damned (1971).

 Buy Blu-ray: Amazon.com

 Sylvia (Anita Ekberg) is delighted to discover that she’s inherited not only the noble title of Countess, but she has also inherited a castle located in the country.
 She excitedly calls her fiance Piero (Gianni Medici) to tell him that she’s going to travel to view the castle.
 Once there, Sylvia visits a local inn, where she announces her destination and relation to the castle’s inhabitants – which horrifies the townspeople.